collective/Products.Poi/Products/Poi/README.txt

 via a mailing list.
 Issue submitters will also get emails upon issue responses.
 Additionally, when an issue is marked as "resolved" by a tracker manager, the submitter will receive an email asking him or her to mark the issue as confirmed closed.
+See 'Timemanagement' for additional features.

 To use with the PloneSoftwareCenter, install PSC and *then* install Poi.
 This will ensure PoiPscTracker is added to the list of allowed